-Recently I set myself the challenge of identifying all the lockkeepers on the Kennet and Avon Canal in the 1911 Census.
+Recently I set myself the task of identifying all the lockkeepers on the Kennet and Avon Canal in the 1911 Census.
 It was quite a challenge to list all the locks and add as many names as possible, without being too distracted by their stories!
 Most of the lockkeepers at this time were employed by the Great Western Railway, but some were employed by the Canal Company.

 Here are my findings so far: